AE-Mesco/GLSPM/README.md

 # GoodLawSoftware Password Manager (GLSPM)

-A software that handels your own login details & credit cards
+A software that handles your own login details & credit cards